awsdocs/ec2-image-builder-user-guide/doc_source/create-container-recipes.md

   You can configure the following settings for your selected component:
   + **Versioning options** – Pre\-selected, but you can change them\.
 We recommend that you choose the **Use latest available component version** option to ensure that your image builds always pick up the latest version of the component\.
 If you need to use a specific component version in your recipe, you can choose **Specify component version**, and enter the version in the **Component version** box that appears\.
   + **Input parameters** – Displays input parameters that the component accepts\.
 The **Value** is pre\-filled with the value from the prior version of the recipe\.
-If there is a default value, and nothing else was entered, the default appears in the **Value** box with greyed\-out text\.
-You must enter a value, if the default value is displayed in the box\.
+If you are using this component for the first time in this recipe, and a default value was defined for the component, the default value appears in the **Value** box with greyed\-out text\.
+If no other value is entered, AWSTOE uses the default value\.

   To expand **Versioning options** or **Input parameters** settings, you can either choose the arrow next to the name of the setting, or you can toggle the **Expand all** switch off and on to expand all of the settings for all of the selected components\.